Handling and Storing Rare Books

 Transparent covers are a great way to protect the paper and covers, and any other exposed elements of the book.
 It is not ideal to wrap the books in bags due to potential moisture and mold damage.

-If you are to use a bookshelf, the ideal location is away from sunlight and other sources of heat such as furnace ducts or heating/cooling elements.
 A consistent temperature is ideal and if possible, like wine, a cooler, but not higher humidity location is preferred; the lower 60 degrees is the ideal temperature to store books in a shelf.
 While homes tend to be in the upper 60s to lower 70s, these are within acceptable margins and most practical, Try to avoid extra humid or arid environments in the property.